 3. To cure acne naturally is as simple as not picking or squeezing your zits.
 It is really quite tempting but touching the affected area, especially you have unclean hands, can increase the production of sebum.
 Once a pimple or blackheads were squeezed, the membranes below the skin are actually ruptured making the sebum spread underneath the skin and causing infection.

 4. Try to engage in activities such as yoga, gym trips on any form of exercise.
 You may eliminate toxins with these activities through sweating.
 Detoxification is the key.
 This is not a healthy way on how to cure acne naturally but would give you a fit and stronger body as well.

-5. Change you pillow case after two days.
+5. Change your pillowcase after two days.
 Your pillow cover absorbs all the oil and dirt as you lay down on it every day.
-Keep you sheets clean to prevent reapplication of the grime and oil that would surely result to even more acne outbreak.
+Keep your sheets clean to prevent reapplication of the grime and oil that would surely result to even more acne outbreaks.

 All the content on this blog, including medical opinion and any other health-related information, are solely to provide information only.
 Any information/statements on this blog are not intended to diagnose, treat, cure or prevent any disease, and should NOT be a substitute for health and medical advice that can be provided by your own physician/medical doctor.
 We at Nano Singapore Shop, encourage you to consult a doctor before making any health or diet changes, especially any changes related to a specific diagnosis or condition.